noppe/puppet-module-sudoers/README.md

 # </provider>

 Note that there is also a sudo/visudo binary in AFS path /app/sudo/* that can be used on Sparc systems.
+In this case no local sudo package installation is necessary.

 # Parameters #